apache/incubator-kie-kogito-examples/kogito-quarkus-examples/serverless-workflow-qas-service-showcase/README.md

 ![](docs/CreateQuery.png)

-3) After creating the query you will see all the queries in the knowledge database.
+3) After creating the query, you will see all the queries in the knowledge database.

 ![](docs/PendingQuery.png)